gusta-vieira/syslab/README.md

-# A project of a system for clinical labs.
+# Project of a system for clinical labs.